Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Methods

-Extreme Gradient Boosting (XgBoost) algorithm is a tree based ensemble learning classifier that solves the overfitting issue previously present in decision tree-based classifiers with its improved gradient boosting strategy with built-in regularization and impressive gains in speed \citep{xgboost}.
+Extreme Gradient Boosting (XgBoost) algorithm is a tree-based ensemble learning classifier that solves the overfitting issue, commonly found in other decision tree-based classifiers with its improved gradient boosting strategy with built-in regularization and impressive gains in speed \citep{xgboost}.
 The improved regularization strategy makes this algorithm so robust that it has evinced notable performance for solving problems that include a large amount of unstructured data (text, images, etc) or dataset containing outliers and features that are sensitive in nature \citep{inan}.
-In comparison to the previous general Gradient Boosting (GBM), a number of new design features such as robustness in handling missing values, approximate and sparsity aware split-finding algorithm, parallel computing, cache-aware access, block compression, and sharding have made XgBoost an effective choice for complex and sensitive classification problems.
+In comparison to the previous general Gradient Boosting (GB), a number of new design features such as robustness in handling missing values, approximate and sparsity-aware split-finding algorithm, parallel computing, cache-aware access, block compression, and sharding have made XgBoost an effective choice for complex and sensitive classification problems.

-The gradient descent method is employed to build every decision trees uniquely, followed by beginning with a certain threshold and modifying the weights in an iterative manner by minimizing residuals in every single iteration.
+The gradient descent method is employed to build every decision tree uniquely, followed by beginning with a certain threshold and modifying the weights in an iterative manner by minimizing residuals in every single iteration.
 So, the trees built after every iteration remains unique as the error or mistakes done by the previous tree is minimized or regularized in the next tree to build.

 Mathematically, residuals are calculated to tackle the problem of unique trees.
 Residuals are errors between observed and predicted values.
 Each tree starts with a single leaf and all of the residuals go to the leaf.